embedded-office/canopen-stack/docs/_api_emergency/co-emcy-get.md

     :
 ```

-Note: The emergency identifier APP_EMCY_2 must be defined within the application specific configuration.
+Note: The emergency identifier APP_EMCY_2 must be defined within the application-specific configuration.